 ►satisfactory high school record or GED score;

-►satisfactory ACT, SAT or placement scores as defined in bullet points 2 and 3 above;
+►satisfactory ACT, SAT or placement scores as defined above;

 ►successful completion of required high school or developmental courses;

-►overall GPA of 2.5 for previous high school and college work with a minimum grade of "C" in Composition I (ENG 121S) , Anatomy & Physiology I (BIO 125S) , Anatomy & Physiology II (BIO 126S) , General Statistics (MTH 125S) , Allied Health Physics (PHY 110S), Introduction to Health Care (ALH 101S) and Health Care Medical Terminology (ALH 151S) or equivalents;
+►overall GPA of 2.5 for previous high school and college work with a minimum grade of "C" in Composition I (ENG 121S) , Anatomy & Physiology I (BIO 125S) , Anatomy & Physiology II (BIO 126S) , General Statistics (MTH 125S) , (Introduction to Physics) PHY 110S , Introduction to Health Care (ALH 101S) and Health Care Medical Terminology (ALH 151S) or equivalents;

 ►satisfactory verbal and written answers to questions posed during an individual interview session;

 ►completion of a minimum of 40 hours of volunteer and/or observation and/or work experience in at least two Physical Therapy settings (hospital acute, outpatient, skilled nursing facility, pediatric, school-based therapy), with at least 10 hours of this time directly working with a physical therapist assistant.
 This experience should be completed within 3 years prior to admission to the program.
 Applicant must complete written documentation of volunteer/observation on the PTA observation form obtained from the Physical Therapist Assistant program; and